inorton/cclash/README.md

 On subsequent builds, the key will match, giving us a the manifest file, we check to see that no new #include files have been added and then check the md5 of each include file.
 If these have not changed we return the cached file and stderr/stdout rather than invoking the compiler.

 Those who know ccache will recognise this as quite similar to the ccache 'direct mode'. ( I read the ccache man page before writing this - http://ccache.samba.org/manual.html#_the_direct_mode ).
+CClash has a preprocessor mode but it does not work very well and is best avoided at the moment.

 ## How well does it work?